hubplanner/API/README.md

 ## API Limits

-For security reasons we have a daily limit of 6000 API calls and burst limits on every account.
+For security reasons we have a daily limit of 6000 API calls and burst limits of 50 per 5 seconds on every account.
 Please be careful to avoid these limits as otherwise you will get an error response from the API.

 ## Sharing